/ Chocolate Resources / Chocolate Making Lessons / The Best Hot Chocolate

 With my first taste of French Chocolat Chaud in Paris around 2001, hot chocolate took on a new form for me.
-Made with real chocolate instead of cocoa powder and in some cases made with water instead of milk, chocolat chaud is deep, dark and delicious.
+Made with real chocolate instead of cocoa powder and in some cases made with water instead of milk, hot chocolate or chocolat chaud is deep, dark and delicious.

 Get ready for a chocolate taste and texture very, very different from the hot chocolate you grew up with!
 And remember, the quality of your chocolate determines the final flavor of your chocolat chaud.